bostjanv76/featConstr/README.md

 ```
 ----- knowledge discovery (just explain whole dataset)

 To activate knowledge discovery flag variable justExplain must be **true**.
 EFC takes all instances in the dataset.
 New constructs of CI are evaluated by MDL scores.
-Results are printed and stored in logs folder.
+Results are printed and stored in kd subfolder (logs/kd).
 -	_impGroups-"time-date"_ – file that stores groups of attributes that co-occur in explanations
 -	_attrImpListMDL-"time-date"_ – file that stores MDL scores of attributes before and after CI; attribute/feature evaluation step
 -	_discretizationIntervals-"time-date"_ – file that stores discretization intervals of numerical attributes for calculating logical features